danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0102 (en).md

 "Yes, Twilight.
 There’s a big rabbit burrow beneath the hill.
 It’s abandoned, but it’s in really good condition.
 All of us could fit in there without any problem," Fluttershy explained.

 Twilight felt a flicker of joy inside her.
 This was good news.
 They had, to some extent, achieved the initial objectives they had set.
 Now, they needed to assess the situation with the rest of the group and start working on a plan.
-Even though they still didn’t know where Vainilla was…
+Even though they still didn’t know where Vanilla was…

 "Is that… is that a cocatriz?"
 Fluttershy asked, her voice a mix of fear and amazement as she stared into the distance.